Department of Health Studies

 - B.S. in Health Studies (EC-12 Health Certification)

-The Department of Health Studies offers programs leading to the Bachelor of Science (B.S.), Bachelor of Applied Science (B.A.S.), Master of Science, and Doctor of Philosophy degrees.
+The Department of Health Studies offers programs leading to the Bachelor of Science (B.S.), Bachelor of Applied Science (B.A.S.), Bachelor of Arts and Sciences in Health Sciences (General), Master of Science, and Doctor of Philosophy degrees.
 The B.S. degree in Health Studies prepares graduates to develop health education programs that promote wellness and prevent disease.
 Such programs exist in a variety of community settings, including worksite wellness programs, voluntary health organizations, public health departments, clinics and hospitals, and health maintenance organizations.
 Required courses within this degree program focus on health issues among diverse groups and the seven areas of responsibility of a health education specialist.
 Those areas include assessing individual and community health needs and assets; planning, implementing, and evaluating health programs; administering and managing health education programs; serving as a health education resource person; and communicating and advocating for health and health education.
 Graduates are eligible to take a national exam to become a Certified Health Education Specialist.
 Texas Woman's University (TWU) Health Studies B.S. program is SABPAC-approved; therefore, all Health Studies core curriculum courses must be taken at TWU to maintain these national program approval standards.

 The B.A.S. degree includes a curriculum which accepts a variety of related Associates of Applied Science (A.A.S.) graduates in health professions to complete a bachelor’s degree with a Health Studies major, enabling them to advance their careers to more diverse positions with managerial responsibilities.
 The program will provide students with the knowledge and skills needed to: apply concepts and principles of management and organization, including the functions of planning, organizing, directing, and evaluating; human relations; communications, and leadership; and to apply basic principles of business organizations and operations.

-Students may choose from among four areas of study within the B.S. in Health Studies degree program: Community Health, Master’s Preparation for prospective Occupational Therapy students, Master’s Preparation and All Level Health Education Teaching Certification.
+Students may choose from among four areas of study within the B.S. in Health Studies degree program: Community Health, Master’s Preparation for prospective Occupational Therapy students, Master’s Preparation, Public Health and All Level Health Education Teaching Certification.
 Health studies majors who select the Community Health area of study are generally interested in pursuing employment within any of the aforementioned community health settings.
 Health Studies majors who select the Masters Preparation for prospective Occupational Therapy students will prepare for the same community health employment opportunities and complete the Master's of Occupational Therapy (MOT) program prerequisites (see “Occupational Therapy” in this catalog and graduate catalog).
 Health Studies majors who select the Master’s Degree Preparation area of study wish to pursue some other health-related master’s degree program at TWU.
 This area of study allows students to enroll in master’s program prerequisite coursework while completing their B.S. degree in Health Studies.
 Health Studies majors who select the All Level Health Education Teaching area of study are interested in teaching Health Education at the elementary or secondary school level.

 For students pursuing either the Community Health or B.A.S. areas of study, the department offers online completion degrees in the Health Studies Degree Program.
 These internet programs offer flexibility and convenience for those students who find it difficult to complete coursework in the traditional on-campus format and have the skills and abilities to complete coursework via an online format.
 Please contact the Health Studies Department for more information about applying for the online degree program, or visit the website at http://www.twu.edu/health-studies/online-programs.asp.